Gustave Lussi: Legacy

 Lussi's skaters are known for their strong spinning technique.
 Lussi was also responsible for developing modern figure skating jump technique, including the now-standard crossed-leg rotation, or back spin, position in the air.
 His pupil Dick Button was the first to perform a double Axel and the first triple loop jump in competition, and Lussi students were also the first performers of flying spins such as the flying camel and flying sit spin which are now a standard part of every elite skater's repertoire.

 In April 1990, a documentary film Gustave Lussi: The Man Who Changed Skating was shown on the PBS television network.
 The documentary was conceived and co-produced by his former student Cecily Morrow and produced by station WCFE-TV.
 Around this time Morrow also worked with Lussi to produce a series of instructional videos, entitled Systematic Figure Skating: The Spin and Jump Techniques of Gustave Lussi, capturing his coaching techniques.

-Some of Lussi's other students, such as Carlo Fassi, Ron Ludington, Mary Scotvold, Robin Wagner, and Cecily Morrow have also become successful coaches who have passed on Lussi's techniques to subsequent generations of skaters.
-Wagner coached Sarah Hughes to the 2002 Olympic title and Sasha Cohen to a World Championship medal.
-Lussi was enshrined into the professional Skaters Association Coaches Hall of Fame in 2002.
+Some of Lussi's other students, such as Carlo Fassi, Ron Ludington, Mary Scotvold, Robin Wagner, Cecily Morrow, and Priscilla Hill, have also become successful coaches who passed on Lussi's techniques.
+Lussi was inducted into the professional Skaters Association Coaches Hall of Fame in 2002.

 On December 15, 2015, U.S. Figure Skating announced Lussi would be a member of the U.S. Figure Skating Hall of Fame Class of 2016.